amatecha/radialRepeat/README.md

 2. *OPTIONAL*: Assign the script to a keyboard shortcut ( *Edit -> Keyboard Shortcuts* )
 3. Create a new document and create a new layer.
 4. Draw something in this layer!
 5. Run the script, either with your key-command or by choosing *File -> Scripts -> radialRepeat*.
-If you have set "promptForNumberOfNodes"  (see [Options](#options) below), you will be asked how many total nodes you'd like your graphic to have.

-**Protip**:  You don't have to use the same number of nodes every time!
+If you have set "promptForNumberOfNodes"  (see [Options](#options) below), you will be asked how many total nodes you'd like your graphic to have.  **Protip**:  You don't have to use the same number of nodes every time!
 Try changing it up each time for interesting results!

-Start with an empty layer into which you have drawn some content.
-It must be a new transparent layer, not the Background layer.
+**Automatic history state**:  Just as it begins running, radialRepeat automatically sets a history "bookmark" (by setting the History Brush source) in the document's history.
+If you don't like the results from the latest run, you can revert back by scrolling up in the document history and choosing that history state.

 Options
 -------